*Please note we no longer do “shop updates” in any form. We have transitioned to a 100% waitlist batch ordering system*

 Wondering what the “waitlist” is all about?

-Big picture: You want something, but it’s sold out or in preview mode?
+Big picture: You want something, but it’s sold out?
 You can click on “Join the waitlist”, and your username will be added to the waitlist for that specific product.
 When your desired yarn open for orders, you get the first crack at getting one.
-You get an email that says “It’s open for orders” You rejoice, log in, and you will see the listing.
-You have access for a few days, then it will close and a new waitlist will start again.
+You get an email that says “The product you wanted is back in stock” You rejoice, log in, and you will see the listing.

 All of the little details:

 There are several different ways indie dyers take and fulfill orders.
 Many work on a custom or dye to order basis all the time.
-Some have shop updates where it’s a feeding frenzy and once all stock is gone, that’s it.
+Some have Etsy- style shop “updates” where it’s a feeding frenzy, you can get cartjacked, and once all stock is gone, that’s it.
 Some do clubs.
 Some only sell “one of a kind” type yarns that aren’t repeatable.
 Some have standard colorways they make available at all times.

 After thinking long and hard about our processes and how we like to operate, we have taken the best parts of these different arrangements and come up with a hybrid system that seems to work really well for us.
-All of our colorways are repeatable.
-Some colorways we will dye more frequently than others; some series we only dye once a year.
+All of our colorways are precisely repeatable.
+We will dye some colorways more frequently than others; some series we only dye once a year (e.g. Fade To Blacks).
 Many times we will bring back an established colorway for a restock based on the waitlist, then do some new stuff too based on the season.

-When your requested product is restocked or open for order, you will receive an email notification.
+When your requested product is open for pre-order or restocked, you will receive an email notification.
 We make enough to meet what we expect to be the demand from the waitlisters, and then we make additional batches.
-Everyone who orders will get what they order; some things take longer than others.
+Everyone who pre-orders will get exactly what they want; some things take longer than others.
 Every time we restock and notify everyone, we “clear” the waitlist and start fresh.
 If you are logged in and your desired product listing says “Join Waitlist” that means you are not on the waitlist.
-You can also leave the waitlist at any time if you change your mind by clicking “Leave Waitlist”. *we are working on getting a way where you can see all the things you are waitlisted for at once on one place- like a registry or something.
-This will take custom coding and is on the “To Do list”.
+You can also leave the waitlist at any time if you change your mind by clicking “Leave Waitlist”.

 If you have any questions or problems, just send an email through the contact form and we’ll help you out!